fastlane/fastlane/docs/Actions.md

 ### `unlock_keychain`

-Unlock existing keychain and add it to the keychain search list.
+Unlock an existing keychain and add it to the keychain search list.

 ```ruby
 unlock_keychain(